-All 1st stage lint cleaning systems sampled utilized 1D3D cyclones to control emissions (Fig. 5), but there were some cyclone design variations among the gins (Table 1 and Fig. 12).
-Gin C split the system exhaust flow between two cyclones in a dual configuration (side-by-side as opposed to onebehind-another).
-The system airstream for gins A, B, and F was exhausted through a single cyclone.
-Inlets on all the 1st stage lint cleaning cyclones were 2D2D type, except gin C that had 1D3D inlets with the duct in line with midpoint between the top and bottom of the inlet.
-Expansion chambers were present on the cones of the 1st stage lint cleaning system cyclones at gins A and B, while gins C and F had standard cones.
-The cyclones tested at gins C and F had cyclone robber systems pulling airflow from their trash exits.
+All combined lint cleaning systems sampled utilized 1D3D cyclones to control emissions (Fig. 5), but there were some cyclone design variations among the gins (Table 1 and Fig. 12).
+Gins D and G split the system exhaust flow between two cyclones in a dual configuration (side-by-side as opposed to one-behind-another).
+The system airstream for gin E was exhausted through a single cyclone.
+Inlets on the combined lint cleaning system cyclones at gins E and G were 2D2D type and gin D that had center-line 1D3D inlets (inlets with the duct in line with midpoint between the top and bottom of the inlet).
+Standard cones were present on combined lint cleaning system cyclones at all gins.
+The cyclones tested at gins D and G had cyclone robber systems pulling airflow from their trash exits.
 This configuration helps remove lint and other trash from the cyclone that could otherwise circulate near the trash exit at the bottom of the cone for a period of time before dropping out.
 All of the cyclone configurations outlined above, if properly designed and maintained, are recommended for controlling cotton gin emissions (Whitelock et al., 2009).

 Figure 12.
-Cyclone design variations for the tested systems (left to right): dual configuration that splits flow between identical 1D3D cyclones with 2D2D inlets; 1D3D cyclone with a center-line 1D3D inlet; 1D3D cyclone with 2D2D inlet and expansion chamber on the cone; 1D3D cyclone with 2D2D inlet and standard cone.
+Cyclone design variations for the tested systems (left to right): dual configuration that splits flow between identical 1D3D cyclones with 2D2D inlets; 1D3D cyclone with an center-line 1D3D inlet; 1D3D cyclone with 2D2D inlet and standard cone.